SonarSource/sonarqube-quality-gate-action/README.md

 ### Environment variables

-- `SONAR_TOKEN` – **Required** – this token is used to authenticate access to SonarQube.
+- `SONAR_TOKEN` – **Required** this is the token used to authenticate access to SonarQube.
 You can read more about security tokens [here](https://docs.sonarqube.org/latest/user-guide/user-token/).
-You need to set the `SONAR_TOKEN` environment variable in the "Secrets" settings page of your repository.
+You can set the `SONAR_TOKEN` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).

 ## Quality Gate check run

 <img src="./images/QualityGate-check-screen.png">

-## Do not use this GitHub action if you are in the following situations

-* You want to analyze a .NET solution.
-Read the documentation about our [Scanner for .NET](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-msbuild/).
-* You want to analyze C/C++ code.
-Read the documentation on [analyzing C/C++ code](https://docs.sonarqube.org/latest/analysis/languages/cfamily/).

 ## Have questions or feedback?

-To provide feedback (request a feature or report a bug), please post on the [SonarSource Community Forum](https://community.sonarsource.com/) with the tag `sonarqube`.
+To provide feedback (requesting a feature or reporting a bug) please post on the [SonarSource Community Forum](https://community.sonarsource.com/tags/c/help/sq/github-actions).

 ## License